 Absolutely.
 Per NFPA requirements, all fire rated doors should be inspected annually to certify they are in optimal working condition.
 Property owners are typically required to arrange and keep accurate records of inspections.
 Consult your local building and/or fire department for jurisdiction and your specific codes and inspection requirements.

-According to 2018 fire data, nearly 3,000 civilian lives were lost in the US, costing just under $26 billion dollars in property loss and damages.
-If that seems like a lot, Protogetic considers that number exactly 3,000 too many.
+Protogetic considers that number exactly 3,000 too many.
 The modern day challenge when it comes to fire prevention is similar to Crisis Architecture, the study of how building design can help protect people facing active shooters.
-Modern building design often helps killers murder people more efficiently and quickly.
+Modern building design often helps killers shoot people more efficiently and quickly.
 Similarly, modern households actually help fires spread faster due to the prevalence of combustible synthetic materials in the home.

 Underwriters Laboratories estimates that in the 1990s building occupants had on average 14-17 minutes to escape a house fire.
 That figure today is down to a slim 2-3 minutes, with even a small fire accelerating to life threatening within 30 seconds.
-Like active aggressor events that average just over 9 minutes, a fire can consume an entire home in approximately five minutes.
+Like active shooter events that average just over 9 minutes, a fire can consume an entire home in approximately five minutes.

 It is far better to build with quality fire-rated products than to call 911 for the fire department.
 Whether you seek a wood, steel or aluminum fire door, Protogetic has gathered the top manufacturers under one roof to provide fire ratings to fit your specific project’s requirements.
 Everything you need is available in a fast, easy, completely searchable database using our game-changing Protogetic Filter.
 Save time and money.
 Begin your search today by creating your private user account at Protogetic.com